BilldarBagdar/C4Device_32StepSequencer/README.md

 reversing logic is always true based on the underlying data in the button dictionary, but the physical Lock LED status depends on whether the sequencer is running or not.
 If the sequencer is not running, the physical Lock button LED On/Off status will correspond with the (Lock button's ledValue property) data in the button dictionary.
 But if the sequencer is running, the green Lock button LED pulses with the sequencer tempo.
-Half the time (maybe always?), the visible (feedback) Split LED cycle direction change will lag the logical Lock button direction change by up to 4 Split button clicks.
-In other words, you will often see the Split LED cycle go forward one more time before you see it reverse, for example."
+If you change cycle directions when no SPLIT button led is lit, the visible (feedback) SPLIT LED cycle direction change will lag the logical LOCK button direction change.
+In other words, in that case you will see the SPLIT LED cycle forward one more time before you see it reverse.
 </p>
 <p>
-When Max Transport is selected, Start and Stop the sequencer using the C4's "Spot Erase" button ("Lower" above).
+When Max Transport is selected, Start and Stop the sequencer using the C4's SPOT-ERASE button ("Lower" above).
 Otherwise, Start and Stop the sequencer using external Transport controls.
 </p>
 <p>
-When the sequencer is running under Max Transport, the "Spot Erase" button LED will be ON (red), and the "Lock" button LED will display (green) quarter (half?) note pulses (beats 1 and 3 ON, beats 2 and 4 OFF)
+When the sequencer is running under Max Transport, the SPOT-ERASE button LED will be ON (red), and the LOCK button LED will display (green) quarter (half?) note pulses (beats 1 and 3 ON, beats 2 and 4 OFF)
 </p>
 <p>
-When the sequencer is running under external Transport, the C4's "Spot Erase" button LED status (virtual or physical) has no impact on the sequencer's running status (which follows midi RTC start/stop signals), it's disconnected, and the green "Lock" button LED pulses with the external (RTC derived) tempo. (regardless whether "Spot Erase" is On or Off)
+When the sequencer is running under external Transport, the C4's SPOT-ERASE button LED status (virtual or physical) has no impact on the sequencer's running status (which follows midi RTC start/stop signals), it's disconnected, and the green "Lock" button LED pulses with the external (RTC derived) tempo. (regardless whether SPOT-ERASE is On or Off)
 </p>
-<p>NOTE: see 2.0 behavior described above, the "Spot Erase" button now
+<p>NOTE: see 2.0 behavior described above, the SPOT-ERASE button now
 behaves like a clutch that will disengage from external Transport when the LED is ON.
 </p>
 <h5> "Session" group Buttons</h5>
 <p>
 You can "rotate" each 32-step "encoder page" sequence around its display page.
-The "Slot Up" button will rotate the sequence up one encoder row, wrapping around to the bottom row.
-The "Slot Down" button will rotate the other way, wrapping around to the top.
-"Track Left" and "Track Right" work the same way but only rotating by one encoder at a time instead of eight.
-For example, pressing "Track Left" eight times in a row is equivalent to a single "Slot Up" press.
+The SLOT-UP button will rotate the sequence up one encoder row, wrapping around to the bottom row.
+The SLOT-DOWN button will rotate the other way, wrapping around to the top.
+TRACK-LEFT and TRACK-RIGHT work the same way but only rotating by one encoder at a time instead of eight.
+For example, pressing TRACK-LEFT eight times in a row is equivalent to a single SLOT-UP press.
 </p>
 <p>
-You can effectively "stutter" the two beats of any sequence represented by any row of 8 encoders by repeatedly pressing the "Slot Down" button (in time) as the sequence plays.
+You can effectively "stutter" the two beats of any sequence represented by any row of 8 encoders by repeatedly pressing the SLOT-DOWN button (in time) as the sequence plays.
 </p>
 <p>
 It's not difficult to randomly create sequences that "feel" like the One of the sequence is off from the One of the Transport metronome.
 The Ones of each bar of sixteenth-note-steps in this 32-step sequencer are represented by encoder 00 and encoder 16.
 Say the "feel" of some random sequence puts the One of the sequence at encoder 12 instead.
-If that's a problem, you could fix it, for example, by pressing "Track Right" four times to rotate the sequence's One from encoder 12 to encoder 16 to align with the Transport metronome's One (in bar two of sequence).
+If that's a problem, you could fix it, for example, by pressing TRACK-RIGHT four times to rotate the sequence's One from encoder 12 to encoder 16 to align with the Transport metronome's One (in bar two of sequence).
 Of course, you can always "rotate" any sequences for any reason.
 </p>
 <h5> Parameter group Buttons</h5>
 <p>
 You can also "rotate" each "encoder page" sequence around the whole book of display pages using the Parameter "Bank" buttons.
 Page 0 becomes page 1 or 3, for example.
-Or you can "Single Left" to rotate row 0 on page 0 data to row 3 on page 3.
+Or you can SINGLE-LEFT to rotate row 0 on page 0 data to row 3 on page 3.
 (Slot Up/Down buttons respect page boundaries, Single Left/Right buttons only respect the Book boundary)
 </p>
 <p>